mozilla/mig/README.md

 Technology
 ----------
-MIG is built in Go and uses a REST API that receives signed JSON messages distributed to agents via RabbitMQ and stored in a Postgres database.
+MIG is built in Go.
+It uses a REST API that receives signed JSON messages.
+The messages are distributed to agents via RabbitMQ and stored in a PostgreSQL database.

-It is:
+MIG is:
-* Massively Distributed means Fast.
+* fast in distribution.
-* Simple to deploy and Cross-Platform.
+* simple to deploy across platforms.
-* Secured using OpenPGP.
+* secured using OpenPGP.
-* Respectful of privacy by never retrieving raw data from endpoints.
+* respectful of privacy (never retrieves raw data from endpoints).

-Check out this 10 minutes video for a more general presentation and a demo of the console interface.
+Check out this 10 minute demonstration of the console interface:

 [![MIG youtube video](http://img.youtube.com/vi/wJwj5YB6FFA/0.jpg)](http://www.youtube.com/watch?v=wJwj5YB6FFA)

-MIG was recently presented at the SANS DFIR Summit in Austin, Tx.
-You can watch the recording below:
+MIG was recently presented at the SANS DFIR Summit in Austin, TX.
+Watch the recording below:

 [![MIG @ DFIR Summit 2015](http://img.youtube.com/vi/pLyKPf3VsxM/0.jpg)](http://www.youtube.com/watch?v=pLyKPf3VsxM)